- Courses and Registration

 Skip to content

-Texas college students who are new to the institution and students returning after an absence of at least one fall or spring semester who are under age 22 are required to submit documentation of immunization against bacterial meningitis.
-The age limit was lowered as of October 1, 2013, and is effective for new and returning students.
+Texas college students who are new to the institution and students returning after an absence of at least one fall or spring semester who are under age 22 on the first day of the term are required to submit documentation of immunization against bacterial meningitis.

-Students who fail to meet this requirement will be dropped from courses.
+Students who fail to meet this requirement may be dropped from courses or prevented from subsequent enrollment.

 The law mandates that the following students be vaccinated against the bacterial meningitis:

-Students living in University Housing should also review information specific to housing contract requirements at http://www.uta.edu/housing/applications/meningitis.php.
+Students living in University Housing should also review information specific to housing contract requirements.

 It is imperative that new and returning UT Arlington students who plan to enroll be vaccinated as soon as possible.
-To avoid being dropped, students should be vaccinated no later than the official first day of class for the session.
+Students must be vaccinated at least 10 days prior to the official first day of class for the session.
 The vaccination must have been administered within the last five years.
 Limited exemptions are specified in state law.
-Please note, international students on F-1 visas are noteligible for a waiver of the meningitis vaccination requirement based on exclusive enrollment in online courses because they may take no more than 3 hours of online coursework each semester.
+Please note, international students on F-1 visas are not eligible for a waiver of the meningitis vaccination requirement based on exclusive enrollment in online courses because they may take no more than 3 hours of online coursework each semester.

 If you are planning to move into campus housing, you must comply with the meningitis vaccination requirements within 10 days from your housing contract offer or 10 days before move in, whichever is earliest.
 Students will not be allowed to move in to campus housing without submitting timely proof that they have complied with the meningitis vaccination law.
 Please note, on-campus housing arrangements are made through the Housing Office.
 You may contact the staff at 817-272-2791 or email@example.com.

 Students entering a four-year college, university or other institution of higher education who wish to submit an exemption affidavit for meningococcal vaccination must request the official Texas Department of State Health Services (DSHS) affidavit form.
 This may be done online or by mail/fax.
 Once requested, the affidavit form is mailed from the DSHS to the student.
-The affidavit must be completed, notarized and provided to Magnus Health SMR.
+The affidavit must be completed, notarized and provided to UT Arlington.

 UT Arlington will honor this exemption for two years from the date the form was notarized.